Napa cabbage

-Napa cabbage (Brassica rapa subsp. pekinensis or Brassica rapa Pekinensis Group) is a type of Chinese cabbage originating near the Beijing region of China that is widely used in East Asian cuisine.
-Since the 20th century, it has also become a widespread crop in Europe, the Americas and Australia.
+Napa cabbage (Brassica rapa subsp. pekinensis, or Brassica rapa Pekinensis Group) is a type of Chinese cabbage originating near the Beijing region of China that is widely used in East Asian cuisine.
+Since the 20th century, it has also become a widespread crop in Europe, the Americas, and Australia.
 In much of the world, it is referred to as "Chinese cabbage".
-In Australia it also is referred to as "wombok".